Configuration

 [keybindings]

 # Whether Tattoy renders anything apart from the TTY.
-They TTY is always rendered,
+The TTY is always rendered,

 # so toggling this will disable all tattoys, effects, eye-candy, etc.